gitlabform/gitlabform/docs/contrib/index.md

 However, it's still worth creating an issue for this as it shows interest in given feature and that may be taken into account by both existing app authors and new contributors when planning to implement something new.

+## Pull Requests

+Please read the other articles about contributing for more info about this.